 You can even use a spray paint that looks like chrome, just in case you want the frame to look like chrome finished.

 If the aluminum or brass frame you are about to paint is heavily corroded take time to restore the corrosion or the paint will not stick well.

 Replacing the shower door frame can be a good option (instead of repairing and repainting) if you find the frame completely rusted, corroded, or damaged.

 Remember to keep the room well-ventilated, so that the indoor air does not become polluted with chemical residue from the paint itself.

 Once the paint fully dries, it will be safe to enter the bathroom again.

-If you want something fast for your brass-colored frame, you can check out the below video how a Rust-Oleum spray paint helped painting brass shower door frame.
+If you want something fast for your brass-colored frame, you can check out the below video of how a Rust-Oleum spray paint helped painting the brass shower door frame.

 - Weather and corrosion resistant coating protects exterior/interior...

 - Oil-based formula provides a durable protective coating with excellent...